Direct Comparison of DAC IV vs DAC V

 The DHD Valve power supplies are 2 x choke filtered and quasi dual mono in design.
 The mains transformers and chokes even in the basic versions are over-specified & oversized and are made from the quality (superior transparency) M6 core material.
 So, in this respect all our higher performance DACs are very similar.

-DAC IV is based on the digital side of the DAC II and just like the Balanced version with large power output valves on top of the chassis instead.
+DAC IV & DAC V are based on the digital side of the DAC III and just like the Balanced version with large power output valves on top of the chassis instead.

-DAC III on the other hand is more lush and magical- the most analogue & organic sound there is.
+Just like the DAC III, the presentation is lush and magical- the most analogue & organic sound there is.

 I/V Conversion Stages

 The other significant difference is the I/V stage: DAC IV has an active and DAC V has a passive one.